flhofer/docker_tutorial/#1_Container/README.md

 # 1 - Building images and creating containers

-If you watched the tutorial video, you know that there are two primary components for docker: images and containers.
-An image contains the software run in a container; esentially, every container needs some minimal image to run something.
+If you watched the tutorial video, you know that there are two primary Docker components: images and containers.
+An image contains the software run in a container; essentially, every container needs a minimal image to run something.
 There are essentially two ways to create an image:

 * Via an interactive prompt and commit